jaegeste/fem-course/docs/03_kragbalken.en.md

 The **deformation result** in the x-axis direction is 0.000472 mm.

 [![Cantilever beam, solutions](media/03_kragbalken/12a_Kragbalken_Auswertung.en.png){width=600px}](media/03_kragbalken/12a_Kragbalken_Auswertung.en.png "Cantilever beam, solutions"){.glightbox}

+!!! danger "FIXME"
+    Figure missing in the English version.

 The following box contains the analytical solution.
 First, carry out the calculation yourself and use the [theory presented above](#theoretical-background).